voxsim/knowledge/programming-languages/javascript/object.md

 ### Object

 #### Prototype
 - Every JavaScript object has a prototype.
-The prototype is also an object.
+- The prototype is also an object
-- All JavaScript objects inherit their properties and methods from their prototype.
+- All JavaScript objects inherit their properties and methods from their prototype
-- The standard way to create an object prototype is to use an object constructor function.
-With a constructor function, you can use the new keyword to create new objects from the same prototype.
+- The standard way to create an object prototype is to use an object constructor function
+- With a constructor function, you can use the new keyword to create new objects from the same prototype
-`Object.getPrototypeOf` returns the prototype of an object.
+- `Object.getPrototypeOf` returns the prototype of an object
+- `Object.create(prototype)` creates an object with prototype `prototype`, if it is null it doesn't have a prototype.

 #### Object literal
 An expressive notation to define object.